29 Sights in Göttingen, Germany (with Map and Images)

 Show sight on map

-The Evangelical Lutheran parish church of St. Jacobi in the old town of Göttingen in Lower Saxony is a three-nave Gothic hall church built between 1361 and 1433.
+The Evangelical Lutheran parish church of St. Jacobi in the old town of Göttingen in Lower Saxony is a three-aisled Gothic hall church built between 1361 and 1433.
 The patron saint of the church is James the Elder.
 With a height of 72 metres, the tower of the church is the tallest building in Göttingen's old town.
-The Gothic winged altar from 1402, which is located in the choir of the church, is of national importance.
+The Gothic winged altar from 1402, which is located in the choir of the church, is of supra-regional importance.

 Wikipedia: St. Jacobi (Göttingen) (DE), Website